Alicia Fuentes

-Alicia Fuentes Molina (born 27 May 1978), commonly known as Ali, is a Spanish retired footballer who played mainly as a midfielder.
-She was at her peak between 1997 and 2003, when she won three Spanish leagues and four Spanish cups and she was a member of the Spain women's national football team, taking part in the 1997 European Championship.
+Alicia Fuentes Molina (born 27 May 1978), commonly known as Ali, is a Spanish football manager and former player who played mainly as a midfielder, and is currently an assistant manager at Liga MX Femenil club Monterrey.
+As a player, she was at her peak between 1997 and 2003, when she won three Spanish leagues and four Spanish cups and she was a member of the Spain women's national football team, taking part in the 1997 European Championship.

 Club career

 Born in Totalán, Málaga, Fuentes' first team was Atlético Málaga, the main women's club in the province.
 With Atlético she won both the national championship and the national cup in 1998.
 In 2000, she signed for Levante UD, taking part in their golden age.
 In her three seasons there she won two leagues and three cups, and she played the first edition of the UEFA Women's Cup.

 In 2003, she returned to Andalusia to play for Estudiantes Huelva.
 One year later she left Estudiantes for newly promoted Sevilla FC, which was the championship's runner-up in 2006.
 In 2007, she left Sevilla for Apolo Properties, a second-tier team with an ambitious project.
 However, it wasn't promoted and for the next season Fuentes returned to the top league in newly promoted FC Barcelona.

 After two years in Barcelona, Fuentes returned to Atlético Málaga in 2010.
 When Málaga was relegated in 2012 she returned to Barcelona to play for another newly promoted team, Levante Las Planas.